Can everyone hear your fire alarm?

 Q. Is the system compliant with fire safety regulations?

 Yes.
-DeafCall systems are designed to support compliance with the Equality Act 2010 and British Standards BS5839-1;2025.
+DeafCall systems are designed to support compliance with the Equality Act 2010 and the British Standard BS 5839-1:2025, helping organisations meet their legal and safety responsibilities.

 Q. Can the system cover multiple buildings?

-Yes, depending on the installation, the DeafCall system can be configured to work across large sites, including multi-storey or multi building facilities.
+Yes.
+Depending on the installation, DeafCall can be configured to operate across large sites, including multi-storey and multi-building facilities, providing reliable coverage wherever it’s needed.

 Q. How many pagers can be linked to one system?

-There is no strict limit.
-The system can be scaled to support multiple pagers, depending on the size of the building and number of users.
+There is no fixed limit.
+DeafCall systems are fully scalable and can support multiple pagers, depending on the size of the building and the number of users requiring alerts.